tsoding/nobuild/README.md

 Explore [nobuild.c](./nobuild.c) file and the [examples](./examples) folder to learn more.

+## This is an Experimental Project

+I'm not sure if this is even a good idea myself.
+This is why I'm implementing it.
+This is a research project.
+I'm not making any claims about suitability of this approach to any project.

+Right now I'm actively using nobuild only in [bm](https://github.com/tsoding/bm).

 ## How to use the library in your own project

 Keep in mind that [nobuild.h](./nobuild.h) is an [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) header-only library.
 That means that just including it does not include the implementations of the functions.
 You have to define `NOBUILD_IMPLEMENTATION` macro before the include.
 See our [nobuild.c](./nobuild.c) for an example.